progit/progit/README.md

 git-scm.com site.
 Please put your translation into the appropriate subdirectory of this project, using the
 [ISO 639](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 and send a pull request.

+# Sending a pull request

-Be careful to use UTF-8 encoding in your files.
+* Be careful to use UTF-8 encoding in your files.
+* Do not mix changes to the original english with translations in a single pull request.
+* If your pull request changes a translation, prefix your pull request and commits'messages with the ISO 639 code, e.g. `[de] Update chapter 2`.
+* Make sure the translation changes can be automatically merged.
+The maintainers can not make the merge manually if there are some conflicts.
+* Make as sure as possible that the changes work correctly for publishing to pdf, ebooks and the git-scm.com website